 - Some people have experienced skin rashes or difficulty breathing after exposure to Lion's mane mushroom.

-If you suspect you may end up dealing with side effects, talking to a health care professional can help determine whether the mushroom will be safe for you.
-Professional medical advice can also help you determine the best Lion’s mane dosage for you.
+Always talk to a healthcare professional to determine whether the mushroom will be safe for you.
+Professional medical advice can also help you determine the best Lion's mane dosage for you.